harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 tags: []
 ---

-Welcome to the story of my 10-day nature escape, a journey from Maupin to Moab that promises a delightful mix of adventure, discovery, and tranquillity.
+Welcome to the story of my 10-day nature escape, a journey from Maupin to Moab to Glenwood Springs that promises a delightful mix of adventure, discovery, and tranquillity.
 Join me as I traverse vibrant landscapes, make friends with Frank, and delve into the history of Moab along the way.

 I present to you not just the well-captured visuals of my experiences, but also the essence of my journey, as I revisit the star-studded nights, adrenaline-filled days, and the soulful quiet in between.